 That’s a little less than the value of the sign-up bonus on the Chase Ink Business Preferred.
 But the minimum spending requirements are a LOT higher.
 And it comes with a $450 annual fee that is NOT waived the first year.

 Or, you could apply for the Chase Ink Cash small business card.
 Which could make sense if you spend a lot on office supplies.
-Because it earns 5X Chase Ultimate Rewards at office supply stores and on cell phone, landline, internet and cable TV bills.
+Because it earns 5% cash back (5 Chase points) at office supply stores and on cell phone, landline, internet and cable TV bills.

 It only comes with a 30,000 Ultimate Rewards point sign-up bonus after meeting minimum spending requirements.
 But it has no annual fee!